edeprince3/pdaggerq/README.md

         'g(p,q,r,s)'

-    a pair of creation/annihilation operators, p*q
+    a pair of creation/annihilation operators, e.g., p*q

         'e(p,q)'

+    singles and doubles t-amplitudes

+        't1(a,i)'
+        't2(a,b,i,j)'

-    singles (de-)excitation amplitudes
+    singles and doubles left-hand amplitudes

         'l1(i,a)'
-        't1(a,i)'

-    doubles (de-)excitation amplitudes

         'l2(i,j,a,b)'

-        't2(a,b,i,j)'
+    singles and doubles right-hand amplitudes

+        'r1(a,i)'
+        'r2(a,b,i,j)'

-    Note that the factor of 1/4 associated with t2, l2, and g are handled internally.
+    Note that the factor of 1/4 associated with t2, l2, r2, and g are handled internally.

     #### add_commutator:

     set strings corresponding to a commutator of two operators.
-If one of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If one of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_commutator(1.0, ['h(p,q)','t2(a,b,i,j)'])

     #### add_double_commutator:

     set strings corresponding to a double commutator involving three operators.
-If any of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If any of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_double_commutator(1.0/2.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)'])

     #### add_triple_commutator:

     set strings corresponding to a triple commutator involving four operators.
-If any of the operators are t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If any of the operators are t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_triple_commutator(1.0/6.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)', 't1(d,l)'])

     #### add_quadruple_commutator:

     set strings corresponding to a quadruple commutator involving five operators.
-If any of the operators is t2, l2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+If any of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

         add_quadruple_commutator(1.0/24.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)', 't1(d,l)', 't1(e,m)'])